mich-hales/E-Commerce-Back-End/README.md

 ## Mock-Up

-The following video shows how to properly start the application and the features being tested in Insomnia:
+The following video shows how to start the application along with the application being tested in Insomnia:

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.